vFense/toppatch-ui-rewrite/README.md

 *Note: While running `grunt dev` LESS files will be compiled to `/app/css`, a git ignored directory.*

-## Troubleshooting dependencies

-Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
-Then, rerun `npm install`.

 ## Versioning

 Remediation Vault's Web UI will be maintained under the Semantic Versioning guidelines as much as possible.